poloclub/ganlab/README.md

 ## Overview

 GAN Lab is a novel interactive visualization tool for anyone to learn and experiment with Generative Adversarial Networks (GANs), a popular class of complex deep learning models.
-With GAN Lab, you can interactively train GAN models for 2D data distributions and visualize their inter-workings, similar to [TensorFlow Playground](http://playground.tensorflow.org/).
+With GAN Lab, you can interactively train GAN models for 2D data distributions and visualize their inner-workings, similar to [TensorFlow Playground](http://playground.tensorflow.org/).

 GAN Lab uses [TensorFlow.js](https://js.tensorflow.org/), an in-browser GPU-accelerated deep learning library.
 Everything, from model training to visualization, is implemented with JavaScript.
 Users only need a web browser like Chrome to run GAN Lab.
 Our implementation approach significantly broadens people's access to interactive tools for deep learning.